Obesity Science & Practice

 Sleep schedules characterized by later bedtimes and later wake times were associated with lower HPF consumption earlier in the following day but greater HPF consumption later in the day.
 This pattern of energy intake might mediate the association between sleep and the risk of obesity.

 Chan, W. S., "Daily Associations between Objective Sleep and Consumption of Highly Palatable Food in Free-Living Conditions" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2836.